wing5wong/artisan-whs-static/source/_news/2021-01-12_facing-the-future.md

 “I’m keen to keep on rowing in 2021 as well.
 I probably can’t get involved in too many clubs and things like that though because, like I said, there's going to be a lot of maths in my future.

-Maori Party co-leader and MP Debbie Ngarewa-Packer said her hopes for a new year remained the same — “world peace and harmony”.
+Māori Party co-leader and MP Debbie Ngarewa-Packer said her hopes for a new year remained the same — “world peace and harmony”.

 “I think particularly after 2020, with Covid-19, climate strikes and Black Lives Matter, there were real highlights and emphasis on those in our community who do it hard, and the importance of being seen and being heard,” Ngarewa-Packer said.